akost/kexp-spotify-player/README.md

 # KEXP Spotify Player

 A progressive web app mashup of the [KEXP radio](http://www.kexp.org) stream and [Spotify](https://www.spotify.com).
-As each new song plays on KEXP the player shows augmented track info from Spotify and let you add the song directly to your music collection with one click.
+As each new song plays on KEXP the player shows augmented track info from Spotify and lets you add the song directly to your music collection with one click.

 Check it out at https://likekexp.herokuapp.com/